IonelPopJara/aoc-2024/README.md

 <details>
     <summary>Comments</summary>
     - Day 1: I forgot to set up proper boundaries for my mergesort implementation and I was getting a lower number for part 1.
+    - Day 2: I had a stupid error in which I wasn't using the proper parameter in the function definition lol.
 </details>